NietoDeveloper/AccountantsLA-Example/README.md

 ## Overview

-This application showcases a foundational React front-end component for the homepage of a web project, built using Node.js, React.js, and Vite.
+This application showcases a foundational React front-end component for
-Tech Stack